slankka/homebrew-research/emummc-filesystem.md

 How ever it may not solve the Unicode Path Problem.

-Because it is forward the /Nintendo paths passively.
+Because it passively forward the /Nintendo paths if kernel asks.

 If user application access the Hos Kernel service `Fsp-srv`, except the /Nintendo paths use FatFs (may decode Path correctly if configured codepage well), other paths will still access the filesystem provided by `OpenSdCardFileSystem`.
 The emummc may only forward the Emummc read/write request issued by the kernel.